 WHERE SHOULD I STAY TO BEST ENJOY THE BIRMINGHAM CHRISTMAS MARKETS?

-With the Christmas Markets starting right outside our front door, our Rotunda aparthotel is in an unbeatable location.
+With the Christmas Markets starting right outside our front door, our stylish and sustainable Rotunda aparthotel is in an unbeatable location.
 One major benefit is that you can keep dropping your purchases off at reception.
 Our team will take them up to your room for you so you don’t have to struggle with bags while you enjoy the markets.